araobp/odl-app/doc/CHAPTER1.md

 You have to think why you need to use OpenDaylight, before starting your project.

 ##Some criteria
-- Do I need to use OSGi?
+- Do you need to use OSGi?
-- Do I need High Availability based on RAFT/Akka/LevelDB?
+- Do you need High Availability based on RAFT/Akka/LevelDB?
-- Do I need a distributed computing famework?
+- Do you need a distributed computing famework?
 - Is the data-base-centric architecture suitable for your service?
-- Do I need RESTCONF APIs?
+- Do you need RESTCONF APIs?
+- Do you need MD-SAL as a distributed data base supporting YANG schema language, and supporting transactional operations.
-- Do I need YANG modeling for everything, including "internal APIs" for OSGi bundles in the container?
+- Do you need YANG modeling for everything, including "internal APIs" for OSGi bundles in the container?
 - Does your service target a multi-vendor environment or a white-box-based network?
 - Does your networking equipment support transaction/rollback features?
 Or do you need transaction/rollback features?